AbdalaMohB/Todoer/README.md

-# Todoer
-A simple Todo App Written for Android
+A simple todo app made for android.